-ELKINS, WEST VIRGINIA – A Mexican man has been indicted by a federal grand jury on a reentry charge, United States Attorney Bill Powell announced.
+ELKINS, WEST VIRGINIA – Omar Antonio Murillo-Bonilla, a citizen of Honduras, was indicted by a federal grand jury today for an immigration violation, United States Attorney Bill Powell announced.

-Assistant U.S. Attorney Traci M. Cook is prosecuting the case on behalf of the government.
-The Department of Homeland Security, Immigrations and Customs Enforcement investigated.
+Assistant U.S. Attorney Jeffrey A. Finucane is prosecuting the case on behalf of the government.
+The Department of Homeland Security Immigrations and Customs Enforcement and the Jefferson County Sheriff’s Office investigated.

 An indictment is merely an accusation.
 A defendant is presumed innocent unless and until proven guilty.